annqilee/ng2-bootstrap-demo/README.md

 Note:If there are some errors when you use npm install,perhaps some npm modules are blocked by GFW(f**k GFW!),please set the npm proxy for yourself,example:npm config set proxy=http://127.0.0.1:1080

 If there are some errors caused by node-gyp,try adding --no-optional after npm install.

+If there are some errors caused by node-sass, try VPN through GFW, f**k GFW again.

+[Note]

+If you are using Windows, please run cmd as an administrator.

+If you are using MAC or Linux, try adding "sudo" before each command above, otherwise some directories may not have enough permission.

 You can use angular2-dependencies-graph to generate dependencies of modules in this project,angular2-dependencies-graph is a third-party node module,its repo URL is here:https://github.com/manekinekko/angular2-dependencies-graph